slobozheniuk/fatcules/README.md

 - `.env` is auto-loaded at startup if present.
 - Commands/buttons: Add entry, Edit entry, Remove entry, Stats, and /start to reset.
 - Add/Edit flows show an inline date picker; today/entry date is preselected but any date can be chosen.
-- Edit selection uses a paginated custom keyboard (Prev/Next) instead of inline buttons.
+- Edit/Delete selection uses a paginated custom keyboard (Prev/Next) instead of inline buttons.